We Asked Women What They Want from Intimacy. Then We Built It.

 We don't do shame.
 We don't do clinical.
 We don't do the condescending "it's perfectly normal" tone that makes women feel like a problem to be managed.

 We do: real products, real talk, real pleasure, and the occasional newspaper pun.
-(Nook is "something that will get you hooked."
-We're very proud of that.)

 Your questions, answered